This post was sponsored by the U.S. Potato board, all opinions are my own.

 Patates Lemonates was my food obsession upon moving to Astoria, Queens while discovering the deliciousness of Greek cuisine.
 If you’ve been to an authentic Greek restaurant, you’ve undoubtedly learned that the Greek vegetable side game is unreal.
 Take their giant baked beans, olive dips, horta (dandelion greens) or these golden beauties for example.
 Well when this all occurred to me, I was a very happy new Queens resident!
 My husband of course showed me the ropes, he showed me the popular places and the secret places where the locals knew were best.
 You know, the eating-out-of-grandma’s-kitchen types of places where they barely spoke english.
 I quickly picked up the lingo, knew what to order without looking at a menu and have since begged my new Greek Mother in law to teach me her ways.
 And not for the reason why most new wives might ask their mom in law for cooking lessons, no, no… I needed it for ME – how could I afford my fix by dining out every night?!
 And the husband?
 Well, he is my favorite sous chef and chief taste-tester.
 WIN-WIN. 😉

 Once I knew I was partnering with the U.S. Potato Board to celebrate potatoes from around the world… I figured it was time the world know about this Greek lemon potato magic!
 This is one of my favorite comfort foods I treat myself to every so often and it’s too easy to not try.
 I’ve even put my own (albeit small) spin on them… by adding in some turmeric.
 I couldn’t resist.
 Also, while a lot of restaurants and traditional recipes will use chicken broth, my Mother in law (and aspiring hand model in these photos) and I prefer it without!
 So this recipe is perfectly vegan.
 Serve these with your favorite sautéed greens and protein of choice like a broiled fish or beans and you have yourself a well-balanced and flavorful meal.
+For more vegan potato recipes check out my Vegan Pesto Potato Salad.

 - 5 large yukon or russet potatoes